jmschrei/bpnet-lite/example_jsons/README.md

 }
 ```

-### BPNet Interpret
+### BPNet Attribute

 ```
 {
    "batch_size": 64,             # Batch size to use for training and validation "in_window": 2114,            # Length of the input window
    "out_window": 1000,           # Length of the output window
-   "verbose": true,              # Whether to print out a progress bar during interpretation "chroms": ["chr8", "chr10"],  # Chromosomes whose peaks to make predictions for "model":"bpnet.64.8.torch",   # Model to use for calculating attributions
+   "verbose": true,              # Whether to print out a progress bar during attribution "chroms": ["chr8", "chr10"],  # Chromosomes whose peaks to make predictions for "model":"bpnet.64.8.torch",   # Model to use for calculating attributions

-   "sequences":"../../oak/common/hg38/hg38.fa",  # FASTA file of the genome to train on "loci":"../../tfatlas/processed_data/ENCSR000BGW/peaks.bed.gz",  # Loci to interpret (can be a list)
+   "sequences":"../../oak/common/hg38/hg38.fa",  # FASTA file of the genome to train on "loci":"../../tfatlas/processed_data/ENCSR000BGW/peaks.bed.gz",  # Loci to attribute (can be a list)

    "output": "profile",          # Which head to calculate attributions for "ohe_filename": "ohe.npz",    # Filename to store one-hot encodings of the sequences